 Hinz asserts that (a) neurotransmitter imbalances or dysfunctions are present in many diseases and conditions, (b) neurotransmitter levels in the brain can be optimized by administering amino acids and other nutrients that he describes as precursors, and (c) special "3-phase testing" available at DBS Labs can help to determine how neurotransmitter levels in the brain respond to the administration of the products he recommends.

 A bibliography posted on the NeuroResearch Web site in 2017 lists 31 publications—21 of them with Hinz as an author or co-author—that supposedly back his methodology .
 However, only three of the 21 described what happened to patients who were managed with a Hinz protocol.
 One was a retrospective review of the charts of 85 patients with attention deficit hyperactivity disorder who were treated with amino acid precursors for 8-10 weeks .
 Another reported that depressed patients suffering from bipolar disorder improved when given amino acid precursors .
 The other reported that patients with obesity or depression improved when given amino acid precursors .
-However, (a) two of the reports did not specify who managed the patients, (b) none of the reports indicated how the patients were selected for the study or whether the selection included randomization; (c) the lab tests used to measure the neurotransmitters were not independently validated s clinically useful; (d) the rating systems used to judge the severity of the patient's condition were either not disclosed or were not clearly described, and (e) none of the studies had a control group.
+However, (a) two of the reports did not specify who managed the patients, (b) none of the reports indicated how the patients were selected for the study or whether the selection included randomization; (c) the lab tests used to measure the neurotransmitters were not independently validated as clinically useful; (d) the rating systems used to judge the severity of the patient's condition were either not disclosed or were not clearly described, and (e) none of the studies had a control group.
 All of these shortcomings mean that the reported findings are not evidence of effectiveness.
 In addition, taken together, the three clinical studies involved only four of the many conditions for which Hinz and his network have recommended products.